eidHossam/E_Commerce_Backend/README.md

     -   Advanced search functionality enables users to search for items using various criteria.

-            1. Search using item name.
-            2. Search by category.

 5.  **Account Information**:

     -   Users can view their account info, including current cash balance, purchased items, sold items, and pending transactions.